Narender14/Android-GPA/README.md

 Android-GPA Calculator :
 ========================

 This Apps is designed and developed for students.
-Students can calculate the gpa and can store the gpa semester wise along with course name, credit and gpa and can see the result semester wise whenever required.
+It has option of CALCULATE and DISPLAY.
+CALCULATE option calculate the GPA and can store the calculated GPA semester wise along with course name and credit.
+Display option display the store result i.e., course name, credit and GPA result semester wise.
-It has option of SELECT and DISPLAY grade.

 ![ScreenShot](https://raw.github.com/Narender14/Android-GPA/master/GPA 2.png)